daohoangson/go-socialcounters/README.md

  * Counts: `facebook-count`, `twitter-count`, `google-count`
  * Total (sum of all counts): `total-count`

-## Deploy
+## Deployment

-The app has been pre-configured for easy deployment to Google App Engine and Heroku.
+The app has been pre-configured for simple pushing to Google App Engine and Heroku.

 ### Google App Engine